An intricate quantum statistical effect and the foundation of quantum mechanics: The bidirectional big-bang / big-crunch scenario

 For the total evolution it leaves two factors:

-No time arrow is accepted, so the expanding world is \textbf{analogous} to the contracting one.
-For both the ,,expanding`` and the ,,contracting`` phases the border state is an effective final quantum state determining the macroscopic pathways.
-Those the common quantum border state has the consequence:
+No time arrow is accepted, so the expanding world is \textsl{analogous} to the contracting one.
+For both the ,,expanding'' and the ,,contracting'' phases the border state is an effective final quantum state determining the macroscopic path ways in its neighborhood as argued in section 2.
+The criterion was that witnesses can reach it.
+The neighborhood is assumed to cover much of the universe including our epoch.